breitnw/fundies2-stuff/RushHour/src/Design.md

   over the list of cars, thus allowing for multiple PlayerCars as well.
 - registerClick, which registers a click at the provided GridPosn, acting on this Car depending on where the click occurred.
+- `registerKey`, which registers a key event, returning a new `IVehicle` representing the changed vehicle after the key.
+If this `IVehicle` is selected, moves it left, right, up, or down depending on which movements are available and which key was pressed.
+Collisions are tested with the provided lists of walls and vehicles before movement.

 ### AVehicle